 What if Giles from Buffy the Vampire the Slayer was also Dr. Jekyll and Mr. Hyde?
-This is very much the vibe that Universal’s first installment in their new Dark Universe movie series gives off, and this could lead to problems later on as the last thing you want in your multi-million dollar franchise is for it to come off as an overblown television show.
-Clearly the hiring of Hollywood heavyweights Tom Cruise and Russell Crowe is a key component in overcoming this feeling but regardless of star power this version of The Mummy does seem more like a pilot to a TV series than it does a stand-alone movie.
+This is very much the vibe that Universal’s first installment in their new Dark Universe movie series gives off.
+This could lead to a serious problem as the last thing you want in your multi-million dollar franchise is for it to come off as an overblown television show.
+Clearly, the hiring of Hollywood heavyweights Tom Cruise and Russell Crowe is a key component in overcoming this feeling but regardless of star power, this version of The Mummy does seem more like a pilot to a TV series than it does a stand-alone movie.

 “Believe it or not but I’m younger than Tom Cruise.”

 When Marvel released Iron Man back in 2008 there was no grand plan for a cinematic connected universe so no other Marvel characters from other comics were ham-fisted in, but then with the success of that movie, and the many that followed, a shared universe was born.
-They key difference between Marvel and Universal here is that one seemed organic while the other seems forced and clunky.
-This movie has more in common with the laughably bad League of Extraordinary Gentlemen than it does Boris Karloff’s The Mummy from 1932 or even the Brendan Fraser reboot from 1999 as it seems more a haphazard mashup of bits and pieces than a movie that can stand on its own two legs.
+The key difference between Marvel and Universal here is that one seemed organic while the other seems forced and clunky.
+This movie has more in common with the laughably bad League of Extraordinary Gentlemen than it does Boris Karloff’s The Mummy from 1932 or even the Brendan Fraser reboot in 1999, as this film seems more a haphazard mash-up of bits and pieces rather than a movie that can stand on its own two legs.

-Universal attempted to get their shared universe off the ground back in 2014 with Luke Evans as the title character in Dracula Untold, but then it flopped and Universal kicked it to the curb in favor of this one with mega-star Tom Cruise who I guess becomes some kind of monster fighter who will then tackle the rest of the Universal Monster line-up which so far includes; The Bride of Frankenstein, The Creature of the Black Lagoon, The Invisible Man, Van Helsing, The Wolf Man Frankenstein, Dracula, The Phantom of the Opera and The Hunchback of Notre Dame.
-I’m not sure how many of these entries Mr. Cruise is going to make, he is certainly not cheap and is often busy making Mission Impossible movies, but it looks Crowe’s character is set-up to be the Nick Fury of this franchise.
+Universal attempted to get their shared universe off the ground back in 2014 with Luke Evans as the title character in Dracula Untold, but then it flopped and Universal kicked it to the curb in favour of this one with mega-star Tom Cruise who I guess becomes some kind of monster fighter who will then tackle the rest of the Universal Monster line-up which so far includes; The Bride of Frankenstein, The Creature of the Black Lagoon, The Invisible Man, The Wolf Man, Frankenstein, Dracula, and The Phantom of the Opera.
+I’m not sure how many of these entries Mr. Cruise is going to make, he is certainly not cheap and is often busy making Mission Impossible movies, but it looks like Crowe’s character is set up to be the Nick Fury of this franchise.

 • The ghost of decaying best friend Chris popping up to invisibly harass Nick seems like a blatant rip-off/homage to undead Jack from An American Werewolf in London.